 New products are delivering demand, too.
 Apple’s “other” category — which included AirPods and Apple Watches — was $8.79 billion, up 11.5% year-over-year.
 Services revenue: $18.28 billion, up 25.6% year-over-year.

 Apple took 42 years to become a trillion-dollar company, two years to double it to $2tn, reaching that in August 2020, and just over 16 months to get to $3tn market capitalisation.
 This breakneck growth was achieved with a huge range of complex products, and without compromising the quality of production.
 This didn’t happen by accident.

 Managing factories and the production workforce was never where Apple’s skills lay or what it wanted to be known for.
 Apple has long published annual lists of its top suppliers, and the latest list for 2021 is illuminating, as always.
 The list only details the top 200 or so, who handle some 98% of Apple’s direct spending on materials, manufacturing, and assembly, worldwide.
 The rosta of the top 197 specialist suppliers lists 454 facilities around the world, and it’s this flexible and scalable supply chain that now underpins the growth and the ability to adjust to circumstances and demand.

 Tim Cook has created and honed a network of specialist partners to handle the volume and complexities of everyday life in the supply chain, and this is able to respond quickly as demand and circumstances change.
 These partners are dealing with all the lower margin routine workloads at scale, while he and his team concentrate on the high value creativity and flair behind products and marketing.
 The strategy is Partners not Payroll.

 Take a look at our supporting 9-slide presentation: Your Cloud Operations Team – Partnership not Payroll

-Peter Osborn, Founder & Chairman, Flexiion MSP
+Peter Osborn, Founder & Chairman, Flexiion